Windows 8 editions: Editions

-Windows 8 (also sometimes referred to as Windows 8 (Core) to distinguish from the OS itself) is the basic edition of Windows for the IA-32 and x64 architectures.
+Windows 8 (also sometimes referred to as Windows 8 Core to distinguish from the OS itself) is the basic edition of Windows for the IA-32 and x64 architectures.
 This edition contains features aimed at the home market segment and provides all of the basic new Windows 8 features.

+A Single Language version is available on emerging markets, which does not support swithcing between languages.